corsa-center/oss-documents/README.md

 # Open-source software project documents
-This repository is intended to collect guidance, documents, examples, templates for open-source software projects, such as on governance, roadmaps, contributing, code of conduct, etc.
+This repository is intended to collect guidance, documents, examples, templates for open-source software projects, such as on governance, roadmaps, contributing, code of conduct, etc. It was started as part of the DOE-funded [CORSA](https://corsa.center) project.

 ## Documents and links